chris54721/OpenMCAuthenticator/README.md

 - `isLegacy()` - returns a boolean; `true` if the profile is a legacy (old) Minecraft account (uses username to log in)

 ###Exceptions
-Every available method returns an exception extending `RequestException` if the request returned an error.
+Every available method throws an exception extending `RequestException` if the request returned an authentication problem.
 The full list of exceptions is available below.
 - `RequestException` - a general exception.
-Every other exception extends this.
+Every other authentication exception extends this.
 To get more detailed info about the exception, call `getError()` or `getErrorMessage()`.
-- `AuthenticationUnavailableException` - the Mojang servers are offline and can't be reached.
-Thrown by every method.
 - `InvalidCredentialsException` - the provided credentials are invalid (bad or empty username/password).
 Thrown by `authenticate` and `signout`.
 - `InvalidTokenException` - the provided token is invalid.
 Thrown by `refresh`, `validate` and `invalidate`.
 - `UserMigratedException` - the Mojang account email address should be used as the username instead of the nickname.
 Thrown by `authenticate` and `signout`.
+- `AuthenticationUnavailableException` - thrown every time an `IOException` is generated, so every time the authentication services are unavailable.
+Does not extend `RequestException` as there's no error code.

 #### Exceptions example
 ```